TestNG: Reporting

 PDFngreport and TestNG-XSLT, to be used.

 Comparison with JUnit

-TestNG has a longstanding rivalry with another testing tool JUnit.
-Each framework has differences and respective advantages.
+TestNG has a longstanding rivalry with the JUnit test automation framework.
+Each of them has differences and respective advantages.
 Stack Overflow discussions reflect this controversy.

 Annotations

 In JUnit 5, the @BeforeAll and @AfterAll methods have to be declared as static in most circumstances.
 TestNG does not have this constraint.

 TestNG includes four additional setup/teardown annotation pairs for the test suite and groups: @BeforeSuite, @AfterSuite, @BeforeTest, @AfterTest, @BeforeGroup and @AfterGroup, @BeforeMethod and @AfterMethod.

 TestNG also provides support to automate testing an application using selenium.

 Parameterized testing

 Parameterized testing is implemented in both tools, but in quite different ways.

 TestNG has two ways for providing varying parameter values to a test method: by setting the testng.xml, and by defining a @DataProvider method.